kansaineil/hype-annotation-guidelines-eacl26/index.md

 # Hype Annotation Guidelines

 These guidelines help annotators decide whether an adjective, in a given context, is being used promotionally or not.
 The following sections provide:
-(i) an overview of the general annotation criteria,
+1. An overview of the general annotation criteria,
-(ii) explanations of the criteria and underlying rationale, and
+2. Explanations of the criteria, and
-(iii) links to adjective-specific guidance with examples where more detailed interpretation is required.
+3. Links to adjective-specific guidance.

 ---